A-Loose-Screw/WayFinder/README.md

  * Configure your wayfinder options to be used during auto */ wayfinder::RobotControl::Config wfdConfig{
-	drivetrain, // Pass in your drivetrain (requires a pointer)
+	&drivetrain, // Pass in your drivetrain (requires a pointer)

 	true, // Invert your left encoder
 	false, // Invert your right encoder